Mexican Street Corn Salad Recipe

 • DO AHEAD: Dressing can be made 2 days ahead.
 Cover and chill.
 Corn can be grilled and cut from cobs 1 hour ahead.
 Store airtight at room temperature.

-• You can also use frozen corn.
+• *** You can also use 3 cups of frozen corn kernels.
 There’s no need to defrost it.
-Just heat 1 tablespoon oil in a large skillet over high heat and add 3 cups of frozen corn.
+Just heat 1 tablespoon oil in a large skillet over high heat and add the corn.
 Cook until it gets a nice char, about 5-7 minutes.

 Did you make this recipe?Mention @platingsandpairings or tag #platingsandpairings!